stefgehrig/prop_interact/README.md

 An accessible explanation for the test provided by this function, along with a detailed example is available by:

 + Michael, G. A. (2007).
 A significance test of interaction in 2xK designs with proportions. *Tutorials in Quantitative Methods for Psychology*, 3(1), 1-7.

+# prop_interact_power

+This function analyzes the statistical power of tests for interaction using the above method.

 For feedback, suggestions and errors, please contact *stefan-gehrig[at]t-online.de*.